← back to blog

 (2 min read)

-so i had just arrived at school and was bored so i decided to boot up Proxyman which is a mitm proxy and went on random apps on my phone hoping for random things to happen and inspected the their requests. nothing happened at first until i stumbled upon my student messenger app, an app by student care for managing your homework, attendance, behavior score.
+so i had just arrived at school and was bored so i decided to boot up Proxyman (a mitm proxy) on my own phone and looked at the requests my apps were already making. nothing happened at first until i stumbled upon my student messenger app, an app by student care for managing your homework, attendance, behavior score.

 weird request

-i was just clicking thru random pages until i randomly got a request going to /api/student/1234567?filter=...login and if you are reading that and think it's kinda weird then yeah, it probably is.
+i was just clicking thru random pages until i randomly got a request going to something like /api/student/<my_student_id>?filter=...login and if you are reading that and think it's kinda weird then yeah, it probably is.

 i saw the request and thought it was a little weird to be grabbing the student's login credentials while just using the app however i saw that there were other filters like my behavior score so i thought not much of it.

-a couple minutes later when i got up to class, i exported everything to postman and messed around a bit and went to /api/student which listed every single student's information from their name, class, phone number and national id number.
+a couple minutes later when i got up to class, i exported the request to postman to understand what it was returning and went to /api/student which listed every single student's information from their name, class, phone number and national id number.

 strange but let's keep going anyways